Michael-F-Ellis/tbon/README.md

     @777 @333 | 2-@7 -4- |
     @333 @666 | 5-^3 -/1- |
 ```
+  * Chords
+    * Pitches inside `( )` are sounded simultaneous and sustained.
+    * Duration works the same as for individual notes.
+    * Melody direction rules apply to pitches in the order specified as though the parentheses did not exist.
+This also applies to Rolls and Ornaments (see below).
+  * Rolls
+    * Pitches inside `(: ) are attacked in sequence over the duration of 1 sub-beat and sustained afterwards in the same manner as chords.
+  * Ornaments
+    * Pitches inside `(: ) are attacked in sequence over the  duration of 1 sub-beat.
+    * Each pitch save the last ends when its successor begins.
+    * The last pitch may be sustained by hyphens following the ornament.

 ## Contributing
 All suggestions and questions are welcome.
 I'd especially welcome help putting together a good setup.py to make it easy to put tbon on PyPi.
 As this is my first serious attempt at writing a parser, I'd also welcome suggestions for improving what I presently have (though it seems to be working rather well at the moment).
 See the issues section for more ideas.